 As soon as you have secured an internship, upload the completed and signed MI Proposal Form to the MI Nestor course for approval.
 Do this as soon as you secured your internship, but at least 3 weeks before your planned internship start.
 As soon as your Programme's Master Internship coordinator approves your proposal, we will take care of your registration in Progress.

-Do your Master Internship in the second Semester, so between February and June 2019 (for students starting their Master programme in September) or between September and February (for students starting their Master programme in February).
+Do your Master Internship in your second MSc semester, so between February and June (for students starting their Master programme in September) or between September and February (for students starting their Master programme in February).
 Take into account any compulsory or elective courses at FEB over this period.

 - Upon completion of your Master Internship upload your MI Portfolio by the end of June (for students that start their Master programme in September) or by the end of January (for the students that start their Master programme in February) onto the Student Portal.